georgetown-cs-edu/chirpy/README.md

 # chirpy

 For the next few homework assignments, you will be incrementally building a Twitter-like service.
-I've called my service Chirpy, but you should call yours something different.
+We've called our service Chirpy, but you should call yours something different.
 Later in the semester, we'll get domain names for each group's service (e.g., chirpyposts.com).

-Throughout this document, I'll be using the name Chirpy.
-And yes, I know that Twitter is now called $\mathcal{X}$, but I'm just not gonna call it that.
-And no, I won't rebrand Chirpy as $\mathcal{C}$.
+Throughout this document, we'll be using the name Chirpy.
+And yes, we know that Twitter is now called $\mathcal{X}$, but we're just not gonna call it that.
+And no, we won't rebrand Chirpy as $\mathcal{C}$.

 Super important note: This document won't magically update after you accepted the assignment.
 If there are corrections, they won't appear here.
 They will appear on [Prof. Sherr's GitHub repository](https://github.com/georgetown-cs-edu/sherr-hw2-chirpy), so be sure to check there frequently.

+<p> &nbsp; </p>

+# When and for how much?

+This homework assignment is due **TODO**.

+It is worth 200 points, with the point values described towards the bottom of this (very long) README.

+<p> &nbsp; </p>

 # A Tour of Chirpy